kamchatka-volcano/hypertextcpp/README.md

 }
 ```

-Don't forget to add linking of system  library `dl` to the build config - that allows us to link the template library dynamically.
+On Linux, it may be necessary to link the system library `dl` to the build config, as we load the template library dynamically.
-`todolist_printer` should compile and work the same as the previous example using the single header approach.
+`todolist_printer` should compile and work the same as the previous example using the single-header approach.

 ## Installation